R3Conclave/conclave-core-sdk/docs/docs/non-cloud-deployment.md

 ## Using containers

-To configure Docker for use with SGX, you must pass at least these flags when creating the container:
+If your hardware supports EPID instead of DCAP, you must pass at least these flags when creating the Docker container:

 `--device=/dev/isgx -v /var/run/aesmd/aesm.socket:/var/run/aesmd/aesm.socket`